Meet Our Staff

 Brenda graduated from U.C.
 Berkeley with a B.A. in Sociology in 2003.
 She’s been advising at UCR since 2005 and has assisted students in many different majors within CHASS.
 In 2017 she transitioned into her current role as Academic Advisor Supervisor and at present supervises the departments of Anthropology, Sociology, History, and the Multidisciplinary Studies Unit.
 She is proud to be a product of the UC system and genuinely enjoys helping UCR students and working closely with faculty, staff, and the CHASS majors advising team.
 In her spare time, Brenda enjoys reading, listening to a variety of musical genres, watching superhero movies, and playing video games with her husband and three boys.

 Academic Advisor Supervisor

 Tony graduated from California State University, San Bernardino (CSUSB) as a first-generation student in 2000 with a B.A. in Business Administration.
 In 2003 he earned an MBA from CSUSB.
 Tony began at UCR in 2001 as a Career Center Counselor and in 2006 moved to Academic Advising.
-He currently advises students in the Economics Department and also supervises the Academic Advisors in the Departments of Economics, Political Science, and Psychology.
+He currently advises students in the Arts and Performing Arts and also supervises the Academic Advisors in the Departments of Economics, Political Science, Art, Art History, Creative Writing, Dance, Music, and Theatre, Film and Digital Production.
 Tony enjoys being a part of our students' success here at UCR.

 Suzy A. Sharweed